• Skip to primary navigation

 Instructions

-• Preheat oven to 350°F. Line a muffin tin with cupcake liners.
+• Preheat the oven to 350°F. Line a muffin tin with cupcake liners.

-• Spoon batter into cupcake liners, filling them up halfway.
+• Spoon the batter into the cupcake liners, a little over halfway full.
 Bake for 18-20 minutes, or until a toothpick inserted into the center of a cupcake comes out clean.
 Cool completely before frosting.

 • To make the frosting, use a hand mixer or a stand mixer fitted with the paddle attachment to beat the butter until smooth and creamy, about 4-5 minutes.
 Add the powdered sugar and beat until combined, another 3-4 minutes.
 Add the heavy cream, one tablespoon at a time, until you have the desired consistency.